SPAAM-community/spaam-community.github.io/about.md

 to keep get involved and keep up-to-date!

-If you have any questions or want to reach out for more info about our SPAAM community, [**the steering committee**](https://spaam-community.github.io/steering_committee/) is here to assist you, here is the [**link**](https://spaam-community.github.io/steering_committee/) to our contact information and roles we cover in the steering commitee
+If you have any questions or want to reach out for more info about our SPAAM community, [**the steering committee**](https://spaam-community.github.io/steering_committee/) is here to assist you.

 <i style="font-size: 10pt">The SPAAM Community is an affiliate of [The International Society for Biomolecular Archaeology (ISBA)](https://isbarch.org), a Charitable Incorporated Organisation registered in England.
 ISBA provides infrastructural and financial support of the student-led activities of SPAAM.</i>